Family and Medical Leave Act of 1993: State family leave

 Some states have enacted laws that mandate additional family and medical leave for workers in a variety of ways.
-By 2016 four states had laws for paid family leave: California since 2002, New Jersey since 2008, Rhode Island since 2013, and New York since 2016.
-Washington state passed a paid family and medical leave law in 2007, but the law has not taken effect due to a lack of funding mechanism.
+By 2017 five states and DC had laws for paid family leave: California since 2002, New Jersey since 2008, Rhode Island since 2013, New York since 2016, and the District of Columbia since 2019.
+Washington state passed a paid family and medical leave law in 2007.
+In 2015 Governor Jay Inslee secured a federal grant to begin designing a paid family leave program.
+The Washington State Legislature approved Senate Bill 5975 during the 2017 legislative session and the new law went into effect on October 19, 2017.

 Dropping the employer threshold

 The federal FMLA only applies to employers with 50 or more employees within 75 miles.
 Some states have enacted their own FMLAs that have a lower threshold for employer coverage: